Temporary Cancelation of Elective Surgeries and Routine Appointments

 What is the process for rescheduling?

-Our clinical teams will work closely with the patient to reschedule the procedure or surgery as soon as possible after the COVID-19 situation has subsided, no sooner than 90 days from the original appointment.
+Our physician practices will work closely with the patient to reschedule the procedure or surgery as soon as possible after the COVID-19 situation has subsided, at least 90 days from the original appointment.

 How are we determining what appointments are routine?